-If there’s one thing the French and Italians have in common, it’s their passion for food.
-Fresh ingredients, leisurely lunches, indulging in fine wine?
-There’s no denying that la dolce vita appeals very strongly to Parisian sensibilities.
-Not only are the French the biggest consumers of pasta in Europe (besides Italy), Italian eateries, bars, and festivals have taken the city by storm in recent years.
-With several Italian food spots in the city, it’s difficult to navigate the best.
-Avoid the tourist-traps!
-Here’s a guide to the best hidden gem Italian dining spots in Paris:
+If there’s one thing the French and Italians have in common, it’s their passion for eating.
+Seasonal ingredients, delicious pizzas, fresh pasta, leisurely lunches, and indulging in good food?
+There’s no denying that Italian gastronomy appeals very strongly to Parisian sensibilities.
+The French are the biggest consumers of pasta in Europe (besides Italy).
+New Italian restaurants, bars, and festivals have taken the city by storm in recent years.
+With several Italian restaurants in the French capital, it’s difficult to navigate the scene in search of the best places.
+If you’re looking for an authentic Italian experience avoid the tourist-traps and stick to our favorite places!
+Here is our updated guide to the best Italian restaurants in Paris.

 Come a Casa